-Christmas cake isn’t the only funny thing for Westerners to experience in Japan.
+Christmas cake isn’t the only funny thing for foreign residents to experience in Japan.
 The tradition of eating クリスマスチキン (Christmas chicken) instead of turkey is also strange.
 There are many theories about why the custom took off in Japan, the dominant one being that chicken was the only vaguely turkey-like meat that American GIs could find here.
 As a result, Japanese people began mimicking this, and then, through a genius marketing ploy, KFC got seen as an acceptable substitute for turkey in Japan.

 In Japan, eating the クリスマスチキン is something that most people don’t want to enjoy by themselves: you are expected to enjoy it with somebody, ideally a lover.
 In Japan you will hear people talk about where they are going for their クリスマスデート(Christmas date) and what their クリスマスデートプラン (Christmas date plan) is.
 Unfortunately, a lot of men and women who date foreign people can find themselves alone during Yuletide as their dates return home.

 If you are in Japan around Christmas, don’t be surprised if you hear the word 第九（ dai kyu being used. 第九 is a word that few people except for professional musicians know, yet it is often connected with Christmas in the minds of older Japanese people.